kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/addon/intro.md

     	image: "oamdev/vela-apiserver:v1.2.4"
 ```

-The image tag will be set with addon's version.
+The image tag becomes the addon's version due to the `context.metadata.version` points to.
 The real example is [VelaUX](https://github.com/kubevela/catalog/blob/master/addons/velaux/resources/apiserver.cue).
+Other available fields please refer to [metadata](#metadata.yaml(Required)).

 UX/CLI renders all CUE files , `parameter.cue` and data defined in `metadata.yaml` in one context when the addon is enabled, resulting in a set of components that are appended to the application template.